THE AMERICAN ASSOCIATION OF

 f.
 All officers and chairs shall submit annual reports to the Archive Chair.

 g.
-The Executive Team will be reported to AAUW National as the contacts for administration and finance.
+The Executive Team will be reported to AAUW National as the contacts for administration and for the offices they hold.

 Section 6.
 Committee Coordinators.